 BIB 353.
 Restoration Biography.
 3 hours.
-Su.
-Odd years.
+Offered on sufficient demand.

 An exploration of leaders in the Restoration Movement, especially evangelists, educators, and writers.
 Analysis will distinguish between characteristics of the leaders, what they did, and the impact of their work.